seqwell/LongPlex/README.md

 ## samplesheet requirement:
 The samplesheet is in csv format.
-There are four columns for the samplesheet: sample_ID, sample_path, i7_barcode and i5_barcode.
+There are four columns for the samplesheet: sample_ID, sample_path, i7_barcode, and i5_barcode.

  - *sample_ID*: You can have only letters and numbers in sampe_ID.
 Please avoid having underline(_) and dash (-) and dot(.) in the sample_ID.
- - *sample_path*: The sample_path can be local or a link to s3 bucket.
-If it is a link to s3 bucket, please make sure to fill in the correct credentials in the nextflow.config file.
+ - *sample_path*: The sample_path can be local or a link to an s3 bucket.
+If it is a link to an s3 bucket, please make sure to fill in the correct credentials in the nextflow.config file.
  - *i7_barcode, i5_barcode*: The barcodes are in the barcode folder.
 For early access users, please use barcode set3.
 Please use barcode set1 if you bought the kits after the launch.

 ## outdir requirement:
-The outdir can be local (a obsolute path or a relative path) or a link to s3 bucket.
-If it is a link to s3 bucket, please make sure to fill in the correct credentials in the nextflow.config file.
+The outdir can be local (an absolute path or a relative path) or a link to an s3 bucket.
+If it is a link to an s3 bucket, please make sure to fill in the correct credentials in the nextflow.config file.

 ## profile options:
  - aws